anto-sch/interview-study/public/as-venn-study-part-1/assets/tutorial5.md

 #### Task Types

 Each task requires you to read and comprehend a short passage, then answer one question.
-Before you give your answer, **you must look at the cues** by clicking on the 'Hint' button:
+Before you give your answer, **you must look at the cues** by clicking on the 'Cue' button:

 <img src="./assets/hint_interface.png" width="auto" height="50px">